Julia Belluz

 Julia Belluz is a Canadian journalist who specializes in health and science reporting.
-She is the senior health correspondent for American news website Vox, as of August 2020.
+She was the senior health correspondent for American news website Vox until 2023.
 Belluz is known for her reporting on various public health issues, including the anti-vaccine movement, the COVID-19 pandemic, and medical pseudoscience.
 Her Maclean's blog, "Science-ish" and her "Show Me the Evidence" series on Vox both do deep dives into the science behind common health claims.
 Belluz has also reported on celebrities who give unsubstantiated health advice, such as Dr. Oz, Gwyneth Paltrow, and Alex Jones.

 Education

 Julia Belluz graduated from the Ryerson School of Journalism in 2007.
 She went on to earn an M.Sc. from the London School of Economics, followed by an internship for the Times of London.

 In 2013–2014, she was a Knight Science Journalism Fellow at the Massachusetts Institute of Technology, a program designed to allow science journalists to study alongside scientists.
 Belluz's study focused on the relationship between science and policy.
 Of the program, Belluz said, "It’s important to not only understand the science you’re reporting on, but also the culture of science."